 Exactly What Are You Willing to Shell out?

 Confirm that " 7 BR(18 CAP)4 BA OCEANFRONT/POOL 150' AWAY/PARKING/ALL AMENITIES/TVs IN 6BRMs" works with your budget *during your desired dates*.
 If several individuals or families are sharing the cost, confirm that each group understands their obligation and has approved a maximum they are prepared to pay.
 Normally, a single person in the group will be liable for making the complete reservation and getting each family member's share.

 What amenities is your family searching for?
 Is a pool reallynecessary?Are you looking for a vacation property with patio kitchen?
 Are you more interested in wildlife or night life?
 Will the home have bicycles and body boards available during your stay?
 Make a list of "necessities and preferences" from your company to help narrow your search to the perfect rental.

 Elderly guests will thank you for not renting a stairs-only property on the Third floor.
 If wheel chair accessibility, elevators, pool lifts or other specialized devices are required, factor that into your search.
 Most rental postings include a list of amenities.

 Make sure to include your furry family members.
 Animal friends are welcome at many rentals, but guidelines differ.
 Study your agreement thoroughly!
 Extra fees or deposits may be applied to your contract.

 Searching the Internet

-Once the area, dates and family members are decided, search multiple resources to find the best vacation home selection.
-In combination with Homeaway, VRBO and Tripadvisor, we recommend searching Google for "Morehead City local rental homes" for local property management companies.
-Apart from offering exceptional rental properties, local agencies provide you with top-notch service..
+When the location, travel dates and attendees are decided, search multiple sources to get the best vacation home selection.
+Besides Homeaway, VRBO and Tripadvisor, we suggest searching Google for "Morehead City local vacation homes" for local vacation home management companies.
+Aside from having exceptional properties, local companies offer you top-notch service..

 - Utility bills